Why Reporting is Critical for Contract Management Success

 Your contracts are too valuable to simply “set and forget” them.
 There are multiple ways in which you can optimize the contract management process: cutting down on material and service costs, shortening negotiation cycles, improving compliance, and more.

-However, understanding how best to optimize your contracts is a lot more difficult without being able to back up your gut instincts.
+However, understanding how best to optimize your contract management workflow is a lot more difficult without being able to back up your gut instincts.
 By collecting metrics and setting KPIs to monitor contract performance over time, you can get the information you need to make the right call.

 6. Sharing key metrics and insights with internal stakeholders